arosas17/Line_Calculations/README.md

 # LineCalculations
 JavaScript was used to make tables out of an excel spreadsheet, allowing for easy viewing and altering of the information so that calculation may be done faster.
 Previously, performing these calculations took time as many of the workers entering the data would make errors in typing, making the calculations shift or invalid.
+As such, the example spreadsheets added have errors that would effect the calculation to show how these may be found and fixed on the program.

 ## Loading